Kavita-Yadav1305/CPU_benchmarking-using-matrix-multiplication/README.md

 # CPU_benchmarking-using-matrix-multiplication
 ###### Welcome!
 In this activity, we will explore the fascinating world of CPU benchmarking.
 Our goal is to measure and understand how the CPU execution time varies with the complexity of tasks.
-By the end of this activity, you will have a practical understanding of CPU benchmarking and its relevance to computer architecture.
+By the end of this activity, we will have a practical understanding of CPU benchmarking and its relevance to computer architecture.
+## Objective
+The objective of this activity is to measure and understand how CPU execution time varies with the complexity of operations.
+This activity will provide practical exposure to the concept of CPU benchmarking.
+## Problem statement
+ We are required to write a Python program to perform the multiplication of two square matrices of varying sizes and measure the CPU time taken to perform these operations

 ##### -> Implemented a CPU benchmarking tool by measuring execution time of matrix multiplications for increasing matrix sizes.